 Scooters and wheelchairs can easily be hired from organisations such as Motability and the Red Cross if they are only expected to be needed for a short period.
 This can also be an excellent way of discovering whether they are an appropriate long-term solution for your elderly relative.

 With more elderly people choosing to remain in their own homes, rather than moving into residential care, elderly care at home is becoming a popular option.
+High quality live-in care agencies will closely match a carer with your loved one to ensure their needs are met fully.

 Where stairs are an issue, a stairlift can offer real benefits, allowing your loved one to move about their own home in complete safety.
 Stairlifts come in a variety of styles and designs and can be fitted to most stairways, even where they have many twists and turns.